ArazAbishov/abishov.github.io/_posts/2017-07-17-hexocat-bot.markdown

 }
 ```

 If you have noticed, there is an `attribute` specified for each of the models - `#[derive(Deserialize)]`.
-This way we tell serde that we want to generate code for deserializing this model.
+This way we tell Serde that we want to generate code for deserializing this model.

 Now we can jump in and declare some services.
 Here is an example of how GitHub's search endpoint can be represented as Anterofit service: